Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Backup-AzRecoveryServicesBackupItem.md

 ### -WhatIf

 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.

 ```yaml
 Type: System.Management.Automation.SwitchParameter